zack-bitcoin/amoveo/docs/progress_reports/22_november_2017.md

 ### Markets

-Most teams got a score of 0 for market because they are putting their markets on-chain.
+Some teams got a score of 0 for market because they are putting their markets on-chain.
 On-chain markets cannot scale with channels.
+Bitshares, Zen Protocol, and Aeternity.

 A few teams plan to put markets off-chain, but they are markets of brokers, which is much less efficient than an order book.
 This design also gets a 0.
 Bitcoin Hivemind, Group Gnosis, and Augur.

-Amoveo has off-chain markets in the channels in the testnet.
+Amoveo has off-chain markets with order books and single-price batches in the testnet.
 [You can see graphs of the market state here](http://146.185.142.103:8080/explorer.html)

 ### oracles